Qinisfighting/FEND-Capstone---Travel-App/README.md

 The Capstone Project of Front End Web Developer Nanodegree Program from Udacity, aiming to create a web tool, with which user can enter the trip location, the departing date and personal notes (reminders, packing list...), to formulate a travel plan with weather forecast, an image of the location and personal notes.

+Extended functionalities:
+    - Add end date and display length of trip.
+    - Pull in an alternative image.
+    - Integrate the REST Countries API to pull in data for the country being visited.
+    - Allow the user to remove the trip.
+    - Incorporate icons into forecast.
+    - A memo function which allows user to entry anything that is important.
+    - A print button an the left which allow user to print their trip.

 ## Demo

 <img src="" width="1000">